What if a Parent Can’t Pay for Nursing Home Care?

 A hospital is a place where people with severe conditions who need urgent medical care go to get better.
 But what’s a hospital stay really like?

-While you have access to time-sensitive necessary medical care, being in the hospital can be exhausting.
+While you can access time-sensitive necessary medical care, being in the hospital can be exhausting.
 And if you had multiple health conditions before you arrived and were not physically active, what do you think happens?

 A patient quickly becomes physically weaker because—unless you insist on making an effort to get up and walk around, which is difficult because you are connected to an IV machine—you will lie in bed for days.